bsidestlv/bsidestlv.com/content/faq/index.md

 From the Bsides Community Wiki: "Bsides creates opportunities for individuals to both present and participate in an intimate atmosphere that encourages collaboration.
 It is an intense event with discussions, demos, and interaction from participants.
 It is where conversations for the next-big-thing are happening".
 Read more about it at: http://www.securitybsides.com/

-### Where can i see the streaming for BSidesTLV?

-You can see it in our website, on the day of the event the main page will display the stream.

-### Where is lobbycon in a hybrid conference?

-Head over to our slack to engage with the sponsors, speakers, guests and the team!
-[BSidesTLV Slack](https://slack.bsidestlv.com)

 ### I see everything is in english - will the talks be in english, too?

 Yes!
 We will consider Hebrew talks, but prefer to keep everything in english so we can share the knowledge and invite international guests to attend.
 If we accept presentations in Hebrew, we’ll offer simultaneous translation.